• Skip to primary navigation

 * 25 December: Christmas Day

 As a day commemorating the birth of Jesus Christ, Christmas Day is very important to those of the Christian faith.
-However, the day encompasses more than Christianity, with many non-Christians partaking in celebrations on, and around, the day.
-As a cultural event, many people use Christmas-time as an opportunity to catch up with family and friends, and to exchange gifts, eat a hearty meal, and be of good cheer.
+However, the event encompasses more than Christianity, as this celebratory day predates Christianity, with pagan festivals being held in European countries to celebrate the winter solstice; therefore, Christmas Day can be widely celebrated, whether one is of the Christian faith or not.
+As a cultural event, many people use Christmastime as an opportunity to catch up with family and friends, exchange gifts, eat a hearty meal together, and be of good cheer.

 The Ashes